mcnuttandrew/tap-react-browser/readme.md

 runAsPromises
 Type: `boolean`
-Whether or not to force serial execution on these tests via promises
+Whether or not to force serial execution on these tests via promises.

 onComplete
 Type: `function`
 After all of tests provided to a component have completed this function is run.
 It recieves as a first argument the tap out put for the tests in that component.

+noSpinner
+Type: `boolean`
+If this prop is present then there will be no loading spinner.
+Defaults to false.

+className
+Type: `string`
+Insert a custom class name.

 ## Contributions